CzSadykov/RecSys_multiarmed_bandit/README.md

 ## Conclusion

 This Multi-Armed Bandits Microservice provides a powerful tool for optimizing offer selection in real-time within a CPA platform.
 By leveraging advanced Reinforcement Learning strategies...
-I'm surprised you're still reading this lol.
-Have a great rest of your day.
-Cheers!
+I'm surprised you're still reading this.
+Thanks for the interest and have a wonderful day!